foqjsblue/intensity_detection/README.md

 An intensity-based defense method for detecting fake objects injected by laser-based attackers in LiDAR point clouds.

+All these files must be located in OpenPCDet/tools after installing OpenPCDet via Docker.

 **save_box_fake.py** : Stage 1 (Threshold-based Classification)